Disclaimer : This page contains affiliate links to products. We may receive a commission for purchases made through these links.

 There are lots of ways to address this!

-Topical agents that include aluminum chloride can be applied to reduce excess sweating.
-There are over the counter preps such as certain dri that come as a wipe and toss pad or prescription liquids.
-These don’t have to be used daily.
-Many people find that applying a couple time a week can help.
+Topical agents that include aluminum chloride or glycopyrrolate can be applied to reduce excess sweating.
+There are over the counter preps such as Certain Dri that come as a wipe-and-toss pad or prescription liquids.
+These do not have to be used daily.
+Many people find that applying two to three times a week can help.

 If this doesn’t work, there is a medication by mouth called glycopyrrolate or Robinol.
-I prescribe this routinely but with some cautions.
-It reduces sweat from head to toe and can be absolutely life changing.
+There is a topical version that is available by prescription called Qbrexza.
+I prescribe these routinely but with some cautions.
+The oral version reduces sweat from head to toe and can improve the overall quality of life.
 We can titrate the dose for best results.
 The thing to remember is that other secretions also dry out- dry eyes, dry mouth can occur.
 I ask that patients drink lots of fluids and use rewetting drops for the eyes.

 if you are in a bind then any powder will help dry some sweat.
 Sweat hair bands that wick away moisture have become very popular.
 And keeping a fan close by to help evaporate the sweat faster if exercising indoors!